This course is now full for 2017/18. You can now apply for 2018/19 via UCAS.

-Your academic studies include subjects which form the scientific basis of radiotherapy practice and include an in-depth study of human anatomy and physiology, radiation physics and radiobiology.
-You will also study the social and psychological aspects of cancer care and the needs of patients.
+You will learn the science behind radiotherapy practice, as well as the human anatomy and physiology, radiation physics and radiobiology.
+You will also study the social and psychological aspects of cancer care and the needs of patients to ensure that you leave with all the skills needed to be a professional and expert Radiotherapy Radiographer.

 As you advance your knowledge of radiotherapy practice and the science of oncology, you will develop analytical skills and will explore the research evidence that forms the basis of current and emergent practices.